geotribu/gischat/README.md

    > After having connected to the websocket, it is possible to register a user by sending a `newcomer` message

-1. `"exiter"`: someone registered has left the room, e.g.:
+1. `"exiter"`: someone registered has left the channel, e.g.:

    ```json
    {